Tom Hopper (footballer): Scunthorpe United

 On 8 January 2015, Hopper joined League One outfit Scunthorpe United on a one-month loan.
 Hopper made his debut on 10 January 2015, scoring in the 4–1 victory against Walsall.
 After scoring 4 goals in 4 games, Hopper's loan was extended until the end on the season on 2 February 2015.
 Hopper was nominated for the Sky Bet League One Player of the Month award for January, missing out to Dele Alli of MK Dons.
 After his Leicester contract was terminated, he joined Scunthorpe on a permanent basis on 26 June 2015.

 Southend United

 Hopper signed for Southend United on 15 June 2018 on a three-year deal.
 He scored on his debut in a 3–2 defeat to Doncaster Rovers.

 Lincoln City

 Hopper signed for Lincoln City on 23 January 2020 for an undisclosed fee, on a contract running until 2023.
 On 28 July 2022, Hopper was made the captain of the club following the departure of Liam Bridcutt.

 Colchester United

 On 26 January 2023, Hopper joined Colchester United for an undisclosed fee.

-On 11th February 2023, Hopper scored his first Colchester goal, a close range header in a 1-0 victory away at Grimsby.
+On 11 February 2023, Hopper scored his first Colchester goal, a close range header in a 1–0 victory away at Grimsby.

+On 28 January 2025, Colchester United announced that the club had cancelled Hopper's contract by mutual consent.

+Southend United

+On 28 January 2025, the same day as his departure from Colchester United, Hopper returned to National League club Southend United on an eighteen-month deal.